Spotting transshipment with an ocean of AIS data

 AIS data was originally designed to promote safety at sea.
 Ships use GPS-like transponders to broadcast their location, identity, speed, and other critical information to nearby vessels, as well as to terrestrial and satellite receivers.

 Spire collects the data with its constellation of nanosatellites, each about the size of a bread loaf.
-These devices orbit around the planet every 90 minutes or so, offering total coverage of the Earth with multiple observations per day of every location, including areas observers would struggle to patrol.
-Spire even developed Dynamic AIS coverage to improve monitoring in high-traffic zones, where individual vessel broadcasts can be lost in the noise of thousands of ships transmitting AIS data at once—a particularly useful feature at busy fishing ports.
+These devices orbit the planet every 90 minutes or so, offering extensive coverage of the Earth, including areas that observers might struggle to patrol.
+Spire even developed Enhanced Satellite AIS coverage to improve monitoring in high-traffic zones, where individual vessel broadcasts can be lost in the noise of thousands of ships transmitting AIS data at once—a particularly useful feature at busy fishing ports.

 As it turns out, the public AIS information that has multiple use cases in the commercial maritime industry is also ideal for pinpointing transshipment.
 “It’s a critical part of the portal,” said Miller.